rodritazzi/rodritazzi/README.md

-- 👋 Hi, my name is Felipe Albertazzi, and I´m a full Stack Java Script developer from Argentina.
+ # 👋 Hi, my name is Felipe Albertazzi, and I´m a **Full Stack Java Script developer** from Argentina.

-The main languages I know are:
+## The main languages I know are:
 - HTML5
 - CSS3
 - JavaScript